peter-tanner/Intel-Quartus-Dark-Mode-Windows/README.md

 - A box used in license setup still has a white background
 - The scintilla-based text editor has missing color (transparent) bar in the folding column which appears white.
 It appears we cannot change this using stylesheets (See [issue: Add a stylesheet for QScintilla](https://github.com/ColinDuquesnoy/QDarkStyleSheet/issues/122))
+- Pin planner is gray mode at best because Altera did not design this interface to be styled anything but light mode.
+Whenever a cell is set, every other cell is reset to a hardcoded white color, and the BGA view has hardcoded black text.